L10Coding/ABAC_for_JML_LIfecycle_Management/README.md

 - **Instant Risk Mitigation:** Secured corporate data by verifying that disabled "Leaver" accounts are immediately blocked from all enterprise resources.
 - **Audit-Ready Infrastructure:** Validated every identity lifecycle transition using Entra ID Sign-In and Audit logs to prove compliance.

+---

 # 📘 Project Overview

 This project showcases the practical implementation of ABAC to control identity lifecycles.
 The system uses account attributes to automatically handle:
-- Group Membership
+- *Group Membership*
-- Application Access
+- *Application Access*
-- Conditional Access Policies
+- *Conditional Access Policies*
-- Account Revocation
+- *Account Revocation*

+I used Entra ID Group membership and Sign-In/Audit Logs to verify that every step worked as intended.

+---

+# 👥 Phase 1: The "Joiner" Process (User Onboarding)
+The **Joiner** phase focuses on onboarding new hires safely and quickly.
+When a user account is created with specific corporate attributes, Entra ID places them into the correct security boundaries automatically.

-##   Adding Users to the environment
+## 1. Adding Users to the environment

-I created three users: Adam Brown, Jason Jones and Michelle Smith
+I created three users with different department and title attributes: Adam Brown, Jason Jones and Michelle Smith

 | User | Department | Job Title |
 |-----|------------|-----------|